Where to Find Help for Alcohol Addiction

 For example, if you drink 3 pints of lager or one bottle of wine at midnight, you’ll not be ‘sober’ until at least 9am the next morning.

-Home Detox for Alcohol program was developed by recovering addicts, and offers an alternative to residential care, if you prefer to get better privately.
-It uses medically-qualified staff who can recommend you see GPs if you need medication to come off alcohol, if it’s safer to do so.
+- Home Detox for Alcohol program was developed by recovering addicts, and offers an alternative to residential care, if you prefer to get better privately.
+It uses medically-qualified staff who can recommend you see GPs if you need medication to come off alcohol.

-There’s a wide range of free and paid apps, forums, and websites that support recovery.
-Examples include Drinkaware and Soberistas.
-You’ll find daily check-ins, progress trackers, peer stories, and tips for coping with triggers.
+- Online, get help from Drinkaware and Soberistas.
+You’ll find daily check-ins, progress trackers and tips for coping with triggers.

 Switch to Alcohol-Free Alternatives

 Often drinking alcohol is more of a habit.
 So if you switch to something similar that tastes the same, it can help to reduce or eliminate alcohol.
-Here are some good artisan choices:
+Our site has many choices.

 No drink can claim to be 100% alcohol-free (fruit, juice and rye bread all contain a little).
 But there are drinks that are nearly alcohol-free or lower alcohol.